 Makable putts are putts from a distance of three to fifteen feet.
 The kids learn how to pick a specific aim point and follow a routine on every makable putt.
 The diagram shown above shows aim points relative to the hole, which is represented by the large black circle.
 The dotted circles represent a ball.
 So, Aim Point #6 is called "One ball left."

 By the time the golfer gets to this lesson, all seven fundamentals should be well understood.
 For putts longer than fifteen feet, distance control becomes the most important factor.
 The drills and games require a longer putting stroke, and the objective is to make sure the ball stops close to the hole.

 The final lesson in the playbook covers putting from off the green.
 For most kids and beginners, the recommendation is to putt whenever you can.

-Author demonstrates the Two-foot Circle Drill.
+Terry demonstrates the Two-foot Circle Drill.
 This short putt drill emphasizes picking a specific aim point for each putt, knowing that it will change as you move around the circle.
 You're working on aligning the putter face and your body with the line of putt.
 Make a short stroke with nice tempo, keeping the putter face square straight-back and straight-through the hitting zone.
 Repeat the routine and make all ten putts.

 Terry demonstrates the Six-foot (Same Putt) Drill.
 The purpose of the drill is to work on alignment, setup, sight picture, and the putting stroke.
 Knowing the break and aim point, you can set the putter face square to line of putt and make a nice straight-back, straight-through stroke.